Shalee Wanders

 We came to this town to visit the Centro Educativo Isabel Meyreles, which was the local village school.
 It was the first time they would have a visit from any outside organization, which was absolutely amazing to be a part of.
 We learned that some of these kids must walk for hours over the surrounding mountains to get to school every day.
 Makes you think.

-Our stay was with the fourth grade class, where we danced to “Uptown Funk”, drew pictures, and made soccer balls out of balloons and newspapers.
+Our stay was with the fourth-grade class, where we danced to “Uptown Funk”, drew pictures, and made soccer balls out of balloons and newspapers.
 My little drawing partner was named Wilson, and although he spoke no English we communicated perfectly.
 I’m also pretty sure his drawing turned out better than mine.
 Touche, Wilson.

 yui

 The school was something I will remember forever.
 We worked to teach them important skills that they may need in life.
 The truth is, many of them won’t be able to go out and buy a soccer ball whenever they wish, so teaching them alternatives for their wants was not only important, but heartwarming.
 We were told that instead of bringing them items (toys, classroom supplies, etc) it’s more beneficial to teach them these important skills.
-By bringing actual items, it can actual do more harm in the schools than good, even though people who bring things have good intentions.
+By bringing actual items, it can actually do more harm in the schools than good, even though people who bring things have good intentions.

 I had never considered that perspective, but it was undoubtedly true.
 By simply supplying goods, the kids may learn to expect something to come to them, rather than learning skills to figure out alternatives on their own.